nehalss267/Travel-Website/README.md

 # Travel-Website
-Got it!
-Here’s the updated `README.md` reflecting the new project structure:

----

-# Travel-Website

 This is a travel website designed to showcase various travel destinations around the world.
 It features a clean and responsive design with detailed information about popular cities for tourists, along with beautiful images of each destination.